IBM/unitxt/docs/docs/adding_dataset.rst

                 # Copy the fields to prepare the fields required by the task schema
                 Copy(field="translation/en", to_field="text"),
                 Copy(field="translation/de", to_field="translation"),

-                AddFields( # add new fields required by the task schema fields={
+                Set( # add new fields required by the task schema fields={
                         "source_language": "english",
                         "target_language": "deutch",